vityobug/homelab/README.md

 While many deployed applications are not HA-compatible, they can be torn down and recreated as needed due to persistent storage.

 To recreate the environment use the instructions in clusters/terraform and configs from clusters/ha-configs.
 The topology and more details are available in the terraform README.md.

 ## Deployed Applications

-* **Bazarr** – Subtitle management for media libraries.
 * **Jellyfin** – Open-source media server for streaming content.
 * **Jellyseer** – Web-based request management for media downloads.
-* **Lidarr** – Music collection manager for automatic downloads.
-* **Prowlarr** – Indexer manager for media search and automation.
-* **Radarr** – Movie collection manager with automation.
 * **Romm** – A self-hosted ROM manager that scans, enriches, and organizes game collections for emulators.
-* **Sonarr** – TV show collection manager with automation.

 ## Future Plans